FreeFlarum/freeflarum.com/docs/how-to/extensions/analytics.md

 ![Here we go!](https://cdn.discordapp.com/attachments/585143304467906581/699548329813475358/unknown.png)

 If you open up the section, you should see a lot of data of your visitors.
-You can now see everything, muohahah!
+You can now see everything!
-Sorry, perhaps I've got taken away by the feeling of seeing everything that happens on my forum.

 !!! note "You might be looking for:"
     - #### **[About Extensions](/docs/how-to/extensions/about-extensions/)**